-SUSTEN PASS | SWISS ALPS
+SUSTEN PASS 🇨🇭

-The road reaches its peak at 2260 meter / 7414 ft above sea level and serves mainly tourism.
-If we had to compare the Susten to any other European pass we have driven, we would give it a five star superior rating.
-And like most other driving enthusiasts based in Switzerland we will always shout out "Susten Pass" if we're asked for our favourite driving road.
+The road reaches peak on 2260 meter / 7414 ft above sea level and serves mainly tourism.
+If we had to compare the Susten to any other European pass we have driven, we would give it a five star superior rating (together with the Grossglockner Pass in the Austrian Alps).
+And like most petrol heads and driving enthusiasts based in Switzerland we will always shout out "SUSTEN PAAASSSSS" if we're asked for our favourite driving road in the Swiss Alps.

 Because the Susten Pass is mainly used for tourism, the pass is the last to be cleared of snow.
-Coming here mid of June gives you a pretty good chance to touch some snow.
-The road is normally remains closed between November and beginning of June.
-Constantly updated status information on the Susten Pass is available online.
+Coming here during summer around mid of June you have a pretty good chance to touch some snow.
+The road normally remains closed between November and beginning of June.
+Night closures between 6 PM and 8 AM are strictly enforced.

-At then end of the Susten Pass visit the Aare Gorge.
+Towards the end of the Susten Pass visit the Aare Gorge.
 1400 metres of a river eroded pathway with incredible rock formations.
 Especially during hot summers the up to 200 metres deep gorge is a nice way to cool down.

 A BIT OF HISTORY.
 Since the 17th century a mule-train trading route over the Susten Pass existed.
 Later it had some strategic importance for Napoleons troops, before 1811 the development for a proper alpine pass began.